cloud-gov/cg-site/_kbarticles/2024-12-09-apt-buildpack-cache-issue.md

 The buildpack cache (aka "app cache," or "build artifacts cache") is a per-application cache that is stored in the blob (binary large object) store and recovered when an existing application is restaged (regardless of application code or buildpack changes).

 Different buildpacks use this cache for different things.
-System buildpacks are cached on the cell hosting the application container and bind mounted read-only into each staging container.
-Buildpack URLs (to a git repo or a zip file) are downloaded every time application staging occurs.
+[System buildpacks]({% link _docs/deployment/frameworks.md %}#supported-languages-and-frameworks) are cached on the VM hosting the application container and then mounted as read-only volumes into each staging container.
+If your application references a custom buildpack or buildpack version via a URLs (to a git repo or a zip file), those buildpacks are downloaded every time application staging occurs.

 ## The potential issue with the apt buildpack